JuliaPOMDP/MCTS.jl/docs/src/index.md

 ## Incorporating Additional Prior Knowledge

 An example of incorporating additional prior knowledge (to initialize Q and N) and to get an estimate of the value is [here](https://github.com/JuliaPOMDP/MCTS.jl/blob/master/notebooks/Prior_Knowledge_Example.ipynb).

+An example of how to choose special actions to try first in DPW is [here](https://github.com/JuliaPOMDP/MCTS.jl/blob/master/notebooks/Action_Gen_Example.ipynb)